AnticOwl/anticowl.github.io/_posts/2026-08-11-IGCSRelay.md

 * Enable the IGCS support.
 * Check the IGCS Relay panel in ReShade.
 * Make sure the Relay status is OK.
-* Select **IGCSDOF** or **Parallax DOF** under **DOF Integration**.
+* Choose IGCSDOF or Parallax DOF under **DOF Integration**.
 * Frame your shot.
-* Open the selected DOF addon.
+* Start your selected DOF renderer.
-* Configure your focus, aperture, samples and other DOF settings.
+* Configure focus, aperture, samples and the other renderer settings.
 * Start the render.

-The selected DOF addon will automatically control the camera through IGCS Relay during the render.
+The selected DOF backend will automatically control the camera during the render.

 <div style="width:65%; margin: auto;">
 <img src="/images/IGCSRelay02.jpg" alt="IGCS Relay" style="box-shadow: 3px 3px 3px gray;">